Artist Statement

 Bio

-Ian Gamache grew up in rural Manitoba, spending his early years exploring abandoned barns, back alleys, and neglected structures: an experience that informs the sense of ruin and decay prevalent in his work.
-He began painting seriously in 1999 and moved to Montréal, where he received a BFA from Concordia University in 2003.
-Gamache has since held solo exhibitions in Montréal and France, and has participated in numerous group exhibitions throughout the United States and Europe.
+Gamache began painting seriously in 1999 and moved to Montréal, where he received a BFA in Studio Arts from Concordia University.
+Gamache has since held solo exhibitions in Montréal and France, and has participated in group exhibitions in the United States and Europe.

 Curriculum vitae